-

 - Turret

-or Objective Turret: The rotatable metal piece into
+or Objective Turret: The rotatable metal piece

-which the microscope's objective lenses
+into which the microscope's objective

-are attached.
+lenses are attached.
 A "turret" style stereo

-microscope refers to the type that has more than one
+microscope refers to the type that has more than

-On a compound microscope the turret
+position.
+On a compound microscope

-to rotate them into position as needed.
+allowing the operator to rotate them into position

 Top